Avaiga/taipy-getting-started-core/step_01/ReadMe.md

 ![](config_01.svg){ width=700 style="margin:auto;display:block;border: 4px solid rgb(210,210,210);border-radius:7px" }

 - Two Data Nodes are being configured ('input' and 'output').
-The 'input' Data Node has a _default_data_ put at 21.
-They will be stored as Pickle files by default and are unique to their scenario.
+The 'input' Data Node has a _default_data_ set at 21.
+They will be stored as Pickle files (default storage format) and will be unique to each scenario entity/instance (this is the concept of scope which is covered later’).
 To clarify, the names given to the Data Nodes are arbitrary.
-They could have been named something else like 'first_data' and 'last_data'; every appearance of these names should also be changed accordingly.

-- The task links the two Data Nodes through the Python function _double_.
+The task links the two Data Nodes through the Python function double.

-- The pipeline will contain this one task, and the scenario will include this one pipeline.
+- The pipeline contains this one task, and the scenario includes this single pipeline.

+=== "Taipy Studio/TOML configuration"

+    ## Alternative 1: Configuration using Taipy Studio

+    By watching the animation below, you can have a feel of how this configuration gets created using Taipy Studio.
+Once created, the configuration can be saved as a TOML file (see below)

 ![](config_01.gif){ width=700 style="margin:auto;display:block;border: 4px solid rgb(210,210,210);border-radius:7px" }

-=== "Taipy Studio/TOML configuration"

     **Note**: Remember to save the file after each change.
     - Create a new file: 'config_01.toml'